-Remember those heart doily shirts we made a few years ago?
+Remember those heart shirts we made a few years ago with heart doily prints?

 Doing it this way—printing on knit fabric (old t-shirts) and then cutting out the heart and sewing it onto a t-shirt—had the added bonus that we could select the heart prints that worked great and not stress about the ones that didn’t.

 Here are a few other things we did differently this time around ::

 (But fabric paints work well, too, so if that’s what you have (or want to pick up from the craft store) go for it!)

 We also used uncoated white heart doilies this time—large ones that I think I found at Michael’s in the wedding cake aisle.
 The uncoated doilies seemed to accept more of the paint and more evenly than the coated doilies we had used last time, resulting in a better print.